rgrupesh/Personal-Blog/content/posts/model/BERT-vs-XLNet.md

 <h2>Which one should you choose?</h2>

 Both BERT and XLNet are impressive language model.
-I love XLNet.
-I recommened you to start with BERT and Transformer-XL before trying XLNet.
+I recommened you to start with BERT and Transformer-XL then get into XLNet.

 ![](/scores.png)